Serre duality for dg-algebras: Preliminaries

 In this paper, we will call differential bigraded $\k$-algebras \emph{dg-algebras}, for short.
 We say a dg-algebra $A$ is \emph{graded commutative} if $xy= (-1)^{|x||y|}yx$ for all homogeneous $x,y \in A$.
 We will simply call $A$ \emph{commutative} if it is commutative in the usual sense, i.e. $xy = yx$ for all $x, y \in A$.

 Let $A$ be a dg-algebra.
-We denote the underlying bigraded $k$-algebra of $A$ by $A^\nat$.
+We denote the underlying bigraded $\k$-algebra of $A$ by $A^\nat$.
 A right (resp. left) \emph{dg-$A$-module} is a right (resp. left) bigraded $A^\nat$-module $M = \bigoplus_{i, j \in \Z} M^j_i$ equipped with a bidegree $(0, 1)$ differential that satisfies the Leibniz rule: see \cite[Definition 2.2]{brown2023orlovs} for details.
 All modules are assumed to be right modules unless otherwise noted.
 Morphisms and quasi-isomorphisms of dg-algebras and dg-modules are defined in the evident way: once again, we refer to \cite[Definitions 2.1 and 2.2]{brown2023orlovs} for details.
 We let $A^{\op}$ denote the \emph{opposite dg-algebra} of $A$, as defined in \cite[Definition 2.1]{brown2023orlovs}.
-If $A$ and $B$ are dg-algebras, an \emph{$A$-$B$-bimodule} is a right $A^{\op} \otimes_k B$ bimodule.
+If $A$ and $B$ are dg-algebras, a \emph{dg-$A$-$B$-bimodule} is a right dg-$A^{\op} \otimes_k B$-module.

 Given a dg-$A$-module $M$, we set $M_i \coloneqq \bigoplus_{j \in \Z} M_i^j$ for all $i \in \Z$.
 We observe that $A_0$ is a dg-algebra (concentrated in internal degree 0), and each $M_i$ is a dg-$A_0$-module (concentrated in internal degree $i$).
 Similarly, we set $M^j \coloneqq \bigoplus_{i \in \Z} M^j_i$ for all $j \in \Z$.
 We say a dg-algebra $A$ is \emph{connected} if $A_0 = A_0^0 = \k$, and $A_i^j = 0$ when $i<0$ or $j > 0$.
 Notice that, if $A$ is connected, then $A_0 = \k$ is a dg-$A$-module.